 There is a bit of a premium price to get your hands on this quadcopter, and it falls short of the best cameras in the sky under $2000, but the overall package makes for a large purchase that is very tough for someone like me.
 That’s right, I am not flying around a review unit or company property, this is a personal purchase that I do not regret in the least.

-Had the Mavic Pro flown like my toy-class trainer, or shot video like it, had it dropped out of the sky like the Karma or handled like the very powerful and fast GDU Byrd Premium, I would not recommend it.
+Had the Mavic Pro flown or shot video like my toy-class trainer, had it dropped out of the sky like the Karma or handled like the very powerful and fast GDU Byrd Premium, I would not recommend it.
 On the same note, were the Mavic Pro a large drone like the Phantom line, requiring a big bag or case to transport anywhere safely, other recommendations would be here today.
 Those things are not the case – the Mavic Pro is an appealing and effective package, worth your consideration.

 We are eager to hear from other DJI Mavic Pro owners out there, hit us up in the comments, we want to know what your absolute top feature is that you would not want to fly without – or, is there one, are you unhappy with your drone?